Mewatools/mewa-docs/user-interface/curve-editor.md

 To delete points select one or more points and:
 * click ![](https://upload.wikimedia.org/wikipedia/commons/c/c3/DeletePoint.png).
-* or, press ''delete'' key,
+* or, press *delete* key,
-* or, right-click over one of the selected points to open the context menu and choose ''delete''.
+* or, right-click over one of the selected points to open the context menu and choose *delete*.

 #### Curve interpolation ####
 Interpolation defines the shape of a curve between points.